JussiLem/socialnetwork/README.md

 # Social network app

-Planning to create application where people could share stories, videos and pictures.
+This is my ambitious plan to create application where people could share stories, videos and pictures.
+Lets see where I end up!

+## So far
+- Builds with Gradle
+- Spring Framework